siraajkudtarkar/CS167/Labs/Lab6/CS167-Lab6.md

     ```

     Note: Do not forget to replace `<UCRNetID>` with your UCR Net ID.

+    If you cannot run the above command, check [Create lab 6 project from IntelliJ](#create-lab-6-project-from-intellij).

 2. Change into the project directory and type `mvn package` once to make sure that it compiles.
 3. To configure your project with Spark, merge the following configuration in `pom.xml`.